leetom/rasplayer/README.md

 apt-get update

-apt-get install mpg123, cpanminus, vim, nginx
+apt-get install mpg123, cpanminus, vim, nginx, libmojolicious-perl

+you may need to set the audio output to 3.5mm jack. (raspi-config -> advanced options->audio)